reactjs/react.dev/content/docs/hello-world.md

 );
 ```

-It renders a heading saying "Hello, world!" on the page.
+It displays a heading saying "Hello, world!" on the page.

 The next few sections will gradually introduce you to using React.
 We will examine the building blocks of React apps: elements and components.
 Once you master them, you can create complex apps from small reusable pieces.

-## A Note on JavaScript
+## Knowledge Level Assumptions

 React is a JavaScript library, and so we'll assume you have a basic understanding of the JavaScript language.
-If you don't feel very confident, we recommend [refreshing your JavaScript knowledge](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) so you can follow along more easily.
+If you don't feel very confident, we recommend [going through a Javascript tutorial](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) to check your knowledge level and enable you to follow along this tutorial more easily.

-We also use some of the ES6 syntax in the examples.
-We try to use it sparingly because it's still relatively new, but we encourage you to get familiar with [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), [template literals](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals), [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let), and [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) statements.
+The tutorial also includes some of the ES6 syntax in the examples.
+We have try to use it sparingly because it's still relatively new, but we encourage you to get familiar with [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), [template literals](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals), [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let), and [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) statements.
 You can use the [Babel REPL](babel://es5-syntax-example) to check what ES6 code compiles to.